Sahanamp23/week1/README.md

+# Project Description
+Plastic pollution is a growing concern globally, and effective waste segregation is critical to tackling this issue.
+This project employs a CNN model to classify plastic waste into distinct categories, facilitating automated waste management.
+# Dataset
+The dataset used for this project is the Waste Classification Data by Sashaank Sekar.
+It contains a total of 25,077 labeled images, divided into two categories: Organic and Recyclable.
+This dataset is designed to facilitate waste classification tasks using machine learning techniques
 # week1
 Develop an AI-powered waste ﻿classification model using image processing and machine learning techniques .
-Accurately categorize waste materials based on visual images using the datasset https://www.kaggle.com/datasets/techsash/waste-classification-data/data
+Accurately categorize waste materials based on visual images using the datasset
+# datasetlink
+https://www.kaggle.com/datasets/techsash/waste-classification-data/data

 # source code